-"Delegated Committee Meeting" means a meeting of a Delegated Committee.
+"Delegated Committee Meeting"

+means a meeting of a Delegated Committee.

+"Delivered"

-"Delivered" means to be sent by post or email or otherwise
+means to be sent by post or email or otherwise deposited at each Councillor's place of residence or business or to a place as otherwise specified by a Councillor.

-Councillor.
+"Deputy Chair"

-"Deputy Chair" means the:
+means the:

-Councillor elected as Deputy Mayor under (a) rule 15:

-person appointed as the Deputy Chair of a (b)

-Delegated Committee; or

-other person taking the chair at a Meeting in (c) accordance with these Rules in the absence of the Mayor or Chair of the Delegated as the case requires.
+- (a) Councillor elected as Deputy Mayor under rule 15: - (b) person appointed as the Deputy Chair of a Delegated Committee; or - other person taking the chair at a Meeting in accordance with these Rules in the absence of the Mayor or Chair of the Delegated Committee, as the case requires.